‘Transforming Trinity: Transforming Lives’

-Following a nine month refurbishment project which has brought about a complete renewal of the interior of the building, Holy Trinity Church re-opened for worship on Sunday 13th March, holding a special service of celebration with the Bishop of Taunton, the Right Reverend Ruth Worsley presiding.
+Following a nine month refurbishment project which has brought about a complete renewal of the interior of the building, Holy Trinity Church re-opened for worship on Sunday 13th March 2016, holding a special service of celebration with the Bishop of Taunton, the Right Reverend Ruth Worsley presiding.

 Donations towards the project are still gratefully received from those who would like to support the work of God in reaching the whole community of Frome.

 The Church was built in 1836-38 (£2310) to serve the workers – the ‘weavers’ – in the South West quarter of Frome.
 From the beginning, Trinity Church sought to offer the hope of gospel and serve the poor and still does so today.

-- 1st stage of reordering – Bridge café; 2nd stage – hall/kitchen; 3rd stage – church and office.
+Date: 2015 3rd stage – church and office.
 Each stage designed to serve the community.

-- Final stage – restoration and preservation of Burne-Jones windows.
+Date: 2015/6 Final stage – restoration and preservation of Burne-Jones windows.